omni-us/jsonargparse/README.rst

         ):
             self.calendar = calendar

-In this case the default value will still be an instance of :code:`Calendar`.
-The difference is that the parsing methods would provide a dict with :code:`class_path` and :code:`init_args` instead of the class instance.
+In this case the default value will still be an instance of ``Calendar``.
+The difference is that the parsing methods would provide a dict with ``class_path`` and ``init_args`` instead of the class instance.
 Furthermore, if :py:meth:`.ArgumentParser.instantiate_classes` is used a new instance of the class is created thereby avoiding issues related to the mutability of the default.

 Final classes
 -------------